 With the enactment of Senate Bill 783 (2021), the Legislature made comprehensive reforms to Oklahoma’s school transfer laws, namely revising the requirements for accepting and denying student transfers and requiring school districts to set and list enrollment capacities on their websites.
-These changes, among others, go into effect January 1, 2022, and make students eligible to request a transfer to any district in the state, regardless of where they live.

 A parent or guardian may request a transfer at any time of the school year.

 To request a transfer, simply complete the Oklahoma Student Open Transfer Application on the State Department of Education website.
 Individuals without access to the internet may obtain the form from the local school district of residency or print it here.